-Overall, SSAA tends to produce the best results when it comes to reducing aliasing, but as you might have guessed, it delivers a big performance hit that can greatly limit the performance of many GPUs, something that makes it a poor choice for those with weaker or dated graphics cards.
+Overall, SSAA tends to produce the best results when it comes to reducing aliasing.
+Still, as you might have guessed, it delivers a big performance hit that can greatly limit the performance of many GPUs, something that makes it a poor choice for those with weaker or dated graphics cards.

 FXAA, short for “fast approximate anti-aliasing,” was created by Nvidia, and it is probably the best anti-aliasing method for low-end PCs.
 This is because it’s not very demanding on the GPU since it smooths out the 2D image as it appears on-screen rather than taking into account the 3D geometry of the in-game models.

 MLAA, short for “morphological anti-aliasing,” is a type of anti-aliasing that also isn’t very demanding on the hardware because, much like FXAA, it is a post-processing technique that removes “jaggies” from the image by blending pixels and blurring the image.
 However, as you might have guessed, this results in edges being heavily blurred in the game, usually more so than with FXAA.

 Finally, we have DLSS.
 Short for “deep learning super-sampling,” it was developed by Nvidia and can currently work only on their Volta and Turing-based GPUs, as it relies on Tensor cores that have only been implemented in those two architectures so far.